nco/pynco/README.md

 * atted wrapper

-        It is sometimes more tidy to define the atted objects in a seperate list then add that list the options in the nco call
+        It is sometimes more tidy to define the atted objects in a seperate list then add that list to options in the nco call

         opt=[
             c.atted("o", "units", "temperature", "Kelvin"),